yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/instance-tags.md

 ![Create instance tags](/images/ee/inst-tags-1.png)

-User can provide these key/values in any order.
+User can provide these key-values in any order.

 ### Templated tags